-University of Washington Tacoma is located in the upper northeast part of downtown Tacoma, Washington, in sector 1 of the City of Tacoma Police Department (TPD).
-Campus Security team meet with City of Tacoma Police Community Liaisons to discuss safety concerns, patterns, or trends that may be observed or reported by our stakeholders.
-If a crime is reported and victim wants to press charges, we assist with connecting our stakeholders' with law enforcement agencies.
-The UW Tacoma Director Emergency Preparedness & Campus Safety meets monthly with Region 5 Homeland Security Regional Coordinating Council (RCC) which is the chief homeland security policy making body in the region and is the core membership of the Terrorism Early Warning Task Force (TEW) in Pierce County.
+The University of Washington Tacoma is in the upper northeast part of Tacoma, Washington, in sector 1 of the City of Tacoma Police Department (TPD).
+The Campus Security team meets with City of Tacoma Police Community Liaisons to discuss safety concerns, patterns, or trends that may be observed or reported by our stakeholders.
+If a crime is reported and the victim wants to press charges, we assist in connecting our stakeholders with law enforcement agencies.
+The UW Tacoma Director of Emergency Preparedness & Campus Safety meets monthly with Region 5 Homeland Security Regional Coordinating Council (RCC) which is the chief homeland security policymaking body in the region and is the core membership of the Terrorism Early Warning Task Force (TEW) in Pierce County.
 The RCC's planning and coordination structure is representative of the major disciplines in the region: Fire Services, Law Enforcement, Metro Parks, Ports, Public Health, Schools, and Transit.
-TPD officials about campus issues to discuss mutual concerns, coordinate programs, and exchange information.
+Campus Safety meets with TPD officials about campus issues to discuss mutual concerns, coordinate programs, and exchange information.